digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

 *********

 There are a couple of improvements to the code that can be implemented as an exercise.
-Giving them a try will help you familiarize with the library and with Daml interfaces.
+Giving them a try will help you familiarize yourself with the library and with Daml interfaces.

 Split the holding to transfer the right amount
 ==================================================

-In the example, Bob requests ``1,000 USD`` from Alice and Alice allocates a holding for exactly the right amount, for the transfer would otherwise fail.
+In the example, Bob requests ``1,000 USD`` from Alice and Alice allocates a holding for exactly the right amount, because the transfer would otherwise fail.
 We want the transfer to be successful also if Alice allocates a holding for a larger amount e.g., ``1,500 USD``.

 We can leverage the fact that the holding is ``Fungible``, which makes it possible to ``Split`` it into a holding of ``1,000 USD`` and one of ``500 USD``.